 With so many unknowns, name changes and multiple stories, this family story is proving hard to solve.
 The first place to start was when and where Jacob Geesner came to America and what his original last name was.
 I located his naturalization papers which had the date and port he came into as well as where he left and his place of birth, but not his original last name.
 According to this document he came on April 6, 1854 into the Port of New Orleans.
 He left from the Port of Le Havre in France on the 13th day of February, 1854 .
 Also stated in the document he was born around 1832, in Alsace, France.

-It took looking in the 1854 ship passenger lists from New Orleans to find the Lemuel Dyer steamship that came in on April 24, from Le Havre, with a passenger of the name Jacob Geisner, born 1836 in what looks to be Bavaria but the writing is very faded.
+It took looking in the 1854 ship passenger lists from New Orleans to find a steamship, the Lemuel Dyer, that came in on April 24, from Le Havre, with a passenger of the name Jacob Geisner, born 1836 and from what looks to be Bavaria but the writing is very faded.
 While that is very close to the Jacob I am looking for, it is not him.
 I hit a brick wall.

 Thankfully through DNA, I discovered that my client is related to someone who has a Selina Geisner in their family tree who was married to Anthony Hertrich.

 Through various records I found out her name was actually Salomé Giesner from Reinhardsmunster, a commune located in Alsace, France.
 And based on the relationship between my client on this new-found cousin, I was able to surmise that their connection was Salomé’s father, Michael Giesner, making Jacob most likely her brother.